 The Emerald Ash Borer (EAB) Program works to prevent the spread of EAB and mitigate the damage it causes to America’s ash trees.
 The native range of the emerald ash borer (EAB) includes China, Mongolia, North Korea, South Korea, Japan, Taiwan, and the Russian Far East.
 The EAB was unknown in North America until its discovery in southeast Michigan in 2002.
-Today, EAB infestations have been detected in 18 states; Connecticut, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New York, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and Wisconsin.
+Today, EAB infestations have been detected in 20 states; Connecticut, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and Wisconsin.

 APHIS works with State cooperators to detect, control and prevent the human spread of the emerald ash borer beetle.
 Strategies to manage the pest focus on survey and regulatory activities to slow its spread, and public awareness campaigns to garner program support and compliance.
 APHIS continues to identify effective tools to manage and control EAB populations.
 Early in the program, APHIS and the Forest Service (FS) initiated a search for potential biological control agents in The People’s Republic of China.
 Three potential biological control agents were identified—Spathius agrili, Tetrastichus planipennisi and Oobius agrili.
 Since 2007, ongoing releases of these stingless wasps show some promise as a long-term management strategy.
 For more information about the EAB Biological Control Program: Emerald Ash Borer Biological Control Release and Recovery Guidelines.
 Efforts to find additional biological control agents are ongoing.